 The ATRP deductible is set by rule at $500 for all ATRP discharges, and there is no cap under ATRP.
 The ATRP $500 deductible may be waived if the party responsible for payment can show financial hardship or other hardship pursuant to Section 120.542, F.S.
 Parties interested in receiving such a waiver must file a request for waiver of this deductible with the DEP Office of General Counsel (OGC) along with information regarding their financial status.
 The ATRP deductible is waived under the LSSI.

-PCPP is a cost-sharing clean-up program created by the 1996 Legislature and enacted on 7/1/96 to try to include all the sites that had missed all previous opportunities to apply for a state-funded cleanup program.
+PCPP was created by the 1996 Legislature and enacted on 7/1/96 to try to include sites that had missed previous opportunities to apply for a state-funded cleanup program.
 To be eligible for PCPP, the discharge must have occurred prior to 1/1/95 and reported to DEP on or before 12/31/98.
 On July 1, 2016, the 12/31/98 reporting date to apply to PCPP was removed.
 For discharges discovered after 1/1/95, the property owner/responsible party was required to demonstrate that the discharge occurred prior to 1/1/95.
 This requirement is straightforward for facilities that have not been in operation since 1/1/95, but it may be more difficult for a facility currently operating to prove the date of the discharge.

-DEP will notify the property owner/responsible party when state funding becomes available based on the site priority core.
-To participate in the PCPP, a Limited Contamination Assessment Report (LCAR) must be prepared at the owner's expense and the owner must agree to share 25 percent of the costs.
-The PCPP LCAR and 25 percent co-pay requirements are waived under the LSSI and Low-Scored Assessment (LSA) programs.
+DEP will notify the property owner/responsible party when state funding becomes available based on the site priority score.
+To participate in the PCPP, a Limited Contamination Assessment Report (LCAR) must be prepared at the owner's expense (existing assessment data can be used if it meets the LCAR requirements) and the owner must agree to one of three options: a 25% copayment, a 25% cost-savings to the Department (in the form of a contractor rate reduction or RMO II/III closure), or a combination of a copayment and cost-savings equal to 25%.
+The PCPP LCAR and 25% copayment, cost-savings, or combination requirements are not required when proceeding under the Low Scored Site Initiative (LSSI) or Low-Scored Assessment (LSA) programs.
 See Subsection 376.3071(13), F.S., for more information on PCPP.

 PCPP Funding Cap

-The total state funding available under PCPP is $400,000 per discharge.
-Pursuant to legislative changes to Subsection 376.3071 (13), F.S., this funding cap was increased from $300,000 to $400,000 effective July 1, 2008.
-In 2016, a provision was made by the Legislature that an additional $100,000 could be added to the CAP if it could bring the site to full or conditional closure.
-This brought the total PCPP funding per discharge to $500,000.
-If the participant pays the required 25 percent, then the total amount spent on cleanup will be $666,666.67 (the state’s $500,000 plus the participant’s $166,666.67).
-If the participant pays less than 25 percent, then the total spent on cleanup will be correspondingly reduced, but the maximum state share will remain at $500,000.
-For example, if the cost share is determined to be 10 percent, then the total amount for cleanup is $555,555.55 (the state’s $500,000 plus the participant’s $55,555.55).
-If the total is not sufficient to cover the full cost of cleanup, then the participant must complete the cleanup at their own expense (see SOP - 3.
+Pursuant to legislative changes to Subsection 376.3071 (13), F.S., the funding cap was increased from $300,000 to $400,000 effective July 1, 2008.
+In 2016, a provision was made by the Legislature that an additional $100,000 in supplemental funding may be approved for additional remediation and monitoring if necessary to achieve No Further Action determination (either RMO I, RMO II, RMO III or LSSI NFA).
+This brought the total possible PCPP funding per discharge to $500,000.
+If the total state funding cap of $500,000 is not sufficient to cover the full cost of cleanup, then the participant must complete the cleanup at their own expense (see SOP - 3.
 Deductibles and CAPs).
 Alternatively, if the PCPP participant is unwilling or unable to complete the cleanup, such cases are handled as an enforcement case and a district consent order must be entered into (see Consent Order [CO] below).

 The PCPP Agreement

-The PCPP Agreement must be executed by DEP and the responsible party(ies) before beginning work on a PCPP site.
-This agreement contains each responsible party’s cost share and an estimate of the total cost to clean up the site.
-In some cases, particularly when contamination migrates off-site, it may be necessary to complete the assessment after the cost-share agreement is in place and that the cost-share agreement would apply to those assessment costs.
+The PCPP Agreement must be executed by DEP and the responsible party(ies) before beginning work other than LSSI or LSA on a PCPP site.
+This agreement contains each responsible party’s terms and conditions to clean up the site.
 The PCPP Agreement must be completed before any task assignment or purchase order is issued.
-Copies of the PCPP Information Sheet, the PCPP Affidavit and an example of the standard PCCP Agreement are included on the Petroleum Cleanup Participation Program webpage.
-These PCPP Agreements must be signed first by the responsible party(ies) then by the PRP Administrator before they are effective.
-All PCPP agreements must be reviewed by the PCPP Coordinator.
+Copies of the PCPP Information Sheet, the PCPP Affidavit and an example of the standard PCPP Agreement are included on the Petroleum Cleanup Participation Program webpage.
+These PCPP Agreements must be signed first by the responsible party(ies), reviewed by the PCPP Coordinator and then signed by the PRP Administrator before they are effective.

-The PCPP cost-share agreement between the responsible party and the state establishes a ceiling (which may be equal to or lower than the eligibility funding cap) on both parties’ financial contribution.
+The PCPP agreement between the responsible party and the state establishes a ceiling (which may be equal to or lower than the eligibility funding cap) on both parties’ financial contribution.
 As a Site Manager of a PCPP site, the Site Manager must keep track of the cleanup costs and make sure that the ceiling amount specified in the cost-share agreement is not exceeded.
 If it is getting close to reaching the ceiling amount, or if a proposal is received that will exceed the ceiling, the Site Manager will need to get in touch with the PCPP Coordinator so that the agreement can be amended to increase the ceiling amount (up to a maximum state share of $500,000).
 If the PCPP agreement ceiling amount is reached, then the Site Manager cannot proceed with the cleanup until the responsible party(ies) and DEP have signed an amendment.
 Once the state’s share of $500,000 is reached, the PCPP agreement cannot be extended.
-Finally, the PCPP agreements that provide for elimination or reduction of the responsible party’s obligation based on inability to pay for the LCAR and/or the cost share generally cannot be assigned to a new owner with the same benefit.
-A new PCPP Agreement is required and if they assert an inability to pay, a separate analysis would be required of the new owner.
+Finally, the PCPP agreements that provided for elimination or reduction of the responsible party’s obligation based on inability to pay for the LCAR and/or the cost share cannot be assigned to a new owner with the same benefit.
+A new PCPP Agreement is required.

-Early PCPP agreements were generally in effect for 48 months, after which time they had to be renewed if the cleanup was to continue under that program.
+Some very early PCPP agreements were generally in effect for 48 months, after which time they had to be renewed if the cleanup was to continue under that program.
 Some of the early PCPP agreements have expired and would require a new PCPP agreement (not an amendment) to reactivate.
+Additionally, prior to July 1, 2020, no agreements were allowed for a cost-savings or combination of copayment and cost-savings.
+Any owner/responsible party that has an agreement prior to July 1, 2020 and wishes to apply the option of a cost-savings or combination copayment/cost-savings may do so.
+This request will require a new PCPP agreement (not an amendment).
+Please see PCPP guidance for details related to open purchase orders and work if this situation is encountered.
 Currently, agreements are in effect until the cleanup is completed or the funding cap is reached.

 The Co-Pay Percentage

-The percentage of the cleanup that DEP is paying must be entered on the Schedule of Pay Items (SPI) workbook in the section marked “DEP Cost Share” when generating the SPI for a PCPP site.
+For sites where an owner/responsible party has a copayment or copayment/cost-savings combination, the percentage of the cleanup that DEP is paying must be entered on the Schedule of Pay Items (SPI) workbook in the section marked “DEP Cost Share” when generating the SPI for a PCPP site.
 The workbook will then calculate the participant’s cost share and adjust the totals accordingly.
+For sites where the owner had elected a cost-savings through a contractors reduced rates or RMO II/III, this information should be input into the description of the SPI in STCM wherein the Contracts Team will appropriately generate an SPI to meet this designation (see PCPP guidance document for additional details).

 AC (formerly PAC) was created by the 1996 Legislature to allow eligible discharges to get state funding assistance out of priority score order and is currently addressed in section 376.30713, F.S.
 Discharges that are previously eligible for one of the five programs (EDI, PLRIP, ATRP, PCPP and IVPSSRP) are allowed to participate in AC.
 Legislative changes in 2005 authorized discharges eligible for PCPP to participate in AC provided their PCPP 25 percent co-payment requirement has not been reduced or eliminated pursuant to Subsection 376.3071(13)(d), F.S.
 Legislative changes in 2014 and 2016 provided for bundles of sites (20 or more sites in 2014 and lowered to five or more sites in 2016) to participate using an applicant cost share, a demonstrated cost savings to the Department or a combination of the two to satisfy an aggregate minimum 25 percent cost reduction requirement if addressed in a performance based contract (PBC).
 An Owner/RP may enter into a voluntary cost-share agreement to commit to bundle multiple sites and list the facilities that will be included in those future bundles.
 These facilities are not subject to Agency Term Contract (ATC) assignment for a period of time not to exceed 18 months and are considered to be “on hold” until an AC Agreement can be finalized or the hold time expires.
 See Hold for AC Query Guidance for step to verify in STCM is a site is on hold).
 Individual sites can also participate in the AC Program outside of PBC under the same stipulations requiring at least a 25 percent cost reduction.
 Applications can also be submitted for sites scheduled for forthcoming redevelopment which have similar requirements less the 25 percent cost reduction.
 Discharges that are approved for funding under a consent order or other indigent site owner funding mechanism cannot participate in this program.
 AC cleanups will almost always be for the full cleanup or risk‑based cleanup of the site.
 New discharges at sites where an AC contract is in place are handled similarly to any eligible site at which a new, ineligible discharge occurs (see the below subsection "Site Rehabilitation Funding Allocation Agreements").
 See Section 376.30713, F.S., for more information on AC.